Embeddings of $k$-complexes into $2k$-manifolds: Abstract

 \section{Abstract}

+We improve the bound on Kühnel's problem to determine the smallest $n$ such that the $k$-skeleton of an $n$-simplex $\Delta_n^{(k)}$ does not embed into a compact PL $2k$-manifold $M$ by showing that if $\Delta_n^{(k)}$ embeds into $M$, then $n\leq (2k+1)+(k+1)\beta_k(M;\mathbb Z_2)$.
+As a consequence we obtain improved Radon and Helly type results for set systems in such manifolds.
-Let $K$ be a simplicial $k$-complex and $M$ be a closed PL $2k$-manifold.
-Our aim is to describe an obstruction for embeddability of $K$ into $M$ via the intersection form on $M$.
-For description of the obstruction, we need a technical condition that every map $f\colon |K| \to M$ is homotopic to a map $f'\colon |K| \to M$ such that $f'(|K^{(k-1)}|)$ fits into some $2k$-ball in $M$, where $K^{(k-1)}$ stands for the $(k-1)$-skeleton of $K$.
-The technical condition is satisfied, in particular, either if $M$ is $(k-1)$-connected or if $K$ is the $k$-skeleton of $n$-simplex, $\Delta_n^{(k)}$, for some $n$.
-Under the technical condition, if $K$ embeds in $M$, then our obstruction vanishes.
-In addition, if $M$ is $(k-1)$-connected and $k \geq 3$, then the obstruction is complete, that is, we get the reverse implication.

-If $M = S^{2k}$ (or $\R^{2k}$) then the intersection form on $M$ vanishes and our obstruction coincides with the standard van Kampen obstruction.
-However, if the intersection form is nontrivial, then our obstruction is not linear (a cohomology class) but rather `quadratic' in a sense that it vanishes if and only if a certain system of quadratic equations over integers is solvable.
-It remains to be determined whether these systems can be solved algorithmically.
+Our main tool is a new description of an obstruction for embeddability of a $k$-complex $K$ into a compact PL $2k$-manifold $M$ via the intersection form on $M$.
+In our approach we need that for every map $f\colon K\to M$ the restriction to the $(k-1)$-skeleton of $K$ is nullhomotopic.
+In particular, this condition is satisfied in interesting cases if $K$ is $(k-1)$-connected, for example a $k$-skeleton of $n$-simplex, or if $M$ is $(k-1)$-connected.
+In addition, if $M$ is $(k-1)$-connected and $k\geq 3$, the obstruction is complete, meaning that a $k$-complex $K$ embeds into $M$ if and only if the obstruction vanishes.
+For trivial intersection forms, our obstruction coincides with the standard van Kampen obstruction.
+However, if the form is non-trivial, the obstruction is not linear but rather 'quadratic' in a sense that it vanishes if and only if certain system of quadratic diophantine equations is solvable.
+This may potentially be useful in attacking algorithmic decidability of embeddability of $k$-complexes into PL $2k$-manifolds.

-Finally, the $\Z_2$-reduction of the obstruction shows how to obtain a non-trivial upper bound for the K\"{u}hnel problem: determine the smallest $n$ so that $\Delta_n^{(k)}$ does not embed into $M$.
-Also, the $\Z_2$-reduction is computable and, if $M$ is $(k-1)$-connected, it determines whether there is a map $f\colon |K| \to M$ which has an even number of crossings of $f(\sigma)$ and $f(\tau)$ for each pair $(\sigma, \tau)$ of disjoint $k$-simplices of $K$.